stordco/kafee/CONTRIBUTING.md

 # Contributing

-First off, thank you for contributing to Bauer!
+First off, thank you for contributing to Kafee!
 This documentation will help explain how to report issues, create pull requests, and even how to create a new release of the project.

 ## Code Changes

-Making code changes for Bauer should be pretty straight forward.
+Making code changes for Kafee should be pretty straight forward.
 All you need is a [working Elixir install](https://elixir-lang.org/install.html).
 Once you are done making changes, ensure CI will pass by running these commands:

 - `mix format`
 - `mix test`